dark777/perl-script/README.md

-# Scripts e Settings em perl
+# Perl Scripts and Settings